melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 The functions are named by appending `Get` to the field names of the record to prevent potential clashes with other values within the module.
-If shorter names are preferred for the getter functions, there is an alternate `{ abstract = light }` payload that can be passed to `deriving`:
+If shorter names are preferred for the getter functions, there is an alternate `{ getSet = light }` payload that can be passed to `deriving`:

 ```ocaml